giralt/draft-contreras-alto-service-edge/draft-contreras-alto-service-edge.md

 the car and the 5G edge cloud, latency can be reduced by leveraging computing devices (PCs, laptops, tablets) available from the home edge cloud.
-The application's decision to switch from using resources in one domain to another, however, demands knowledge about the compute and communication resources available both in the 5G and the Wi-Fi
+The application's decision to switch from one domain to another, however, demands knowledge about the compute and communication resources available both in the 5G and the Wi-Fi